-K-2nd must bring in store packaged items for snack/lunch in its original packaging.
-(Even traces of dairy can cause allergic reactions) Also, we will have non-dairy lunches Monday, Tuesday, Thursday and Friday.
-Please note that on Wednesdays, the EHA Café will serve pizza.
-However, students are not allowed to bring ANY dairy items at ANY time.
+K-2nd must bring in store packaged items for snack/lunch in its original packaging. (

-Due to student allergies.
-All lunches and snacks brought from home MUST be dairy-free

-Sit at assigned class tables and stay in seats until called on to wash or get in the lunch line.

-Get permission to leave table (utensils, garbage, restrooms, condiments, etc.)

-Stay seated until dismissed by lunch monitor.

-Walk at all times and keep off of the folding wall.

-Keep trays on the table while eating.

-Use proper table manners and be respectful to the lunch monitor

-Children are not permitted to share their food or snacks
+- Sit at assigned class tables and stay in seats until called on to wash or get in the lunch line. - Get permission to leave table (utensils, garbage, restrooms, condiments, etc.) - Stay seated until dismissed by lunch monitor. - Walk at all times and keep off of the folding wall. - Keep trays on the table while eating. - Use proper table manners and be respectful to the lunch monitor - Children are not permitted to share their food or snacks

-Please do not bring any food items with this symbol.

-If there is something on the menu your child can not eat, you may send in a non-dairy lunch as an alternative.
+If there is something on the menu your child can not eat, you may send in a lunch as an alternative.